connormurphy798/Flexle.jl/README.md

 rejection sampling to select an element from the chosen level.

 The primary conceptual change to Defazio's method is in allowing **unlimited dynamic range of weights**.
 As its weights are updated, a `FlexleSampler` adaptively adds and removes levels to accommodate.
-This means that Flexle can in principle be used to model any discrete distribution, including one where a subset of events happen with probability 0.
+Along with storing weights separately from the levels themselves, this means that Flexle can in principle be used to model any discrete distribution, including one where a subset of events happen with probability 0.

 ## API